anny-moose/sop-site/content/sop2/wyk/w12/index.en.md

 ---
-title: "Lec12.
-Implementations of file systems.
-Distributed file systems."
+title: "Implementations of file systems"
 date: 2022-02-05T15:56:46+01:00
+weight: 120
 ---

+# Lecture 12 - Implementations of file systems, distributed file systems

 ## Scope of the lecture

   - Implementations of file systems